 to midnight at a more reasonable hour.
 Toast the New Year with sparkling apple juice in goblets and open the front door to let the good luck

 in.
-Take the kids out to blow horns with you in the front yard before tucking them into bed.
+Take the kids outside to blow horns with you before tucking them into bed.

-4. Every New Years day, take a family photo.
+5. Every New Years day, take a family photo.
 Don't obsess to make these perfect.
 They're intended to be a slice of life.
-Frame them
+Frame them and

-and put them on your wall.
-As they grow up, your kids and their friends will love admiring the way everyone has changed over the years -- but not as
+put them on your wall.
+As they grow up, your kids and their friends will love admiring the way everyone has changed over the years -- but not as much

-and even the momentum of the new year isn't enough to keep us on track.
+momentum of the new year isn't enough to keep us on track.
 If you only know vaguely where you're headed, and you don't have a plan to get there, you're

 bound to end up somewhere else.
-Start small.
-Give yourself the support you need to actually keep your resolution, by making a plan.
+So start small and specific.
+Have a plan to measure your success.
+Give yourself the support you need to actually keep

-about each other, and about their lives.
-Lavish a blizzard of appreciation on yourself for all the things you’ve done right this year.
-From that
+7. Take a few private moments to lavish a blizzard of appreciation on yourself for all the things you’ve done right this